How the Zumwalt Class Destroyer Works

 Economical

 The DDG 1000 will cost a great deal to build, but it will be one of the most efficient ships to operate.
 Many of its critical systems will be fully automated, requiring a smaller crew to keep the ship operational.
-Its fuel-efficient power system will also reduce fuel costs.
+Its fuel-efficient power system will also reduce fuel costs and provide potentially significant energy savings.

 Pioneering